How F4S supports tertiary student undergraduate programs in entrepreneurship

 We were looking for a tool that would be applicable at the undergraduate, Masters and Doctoral levels and for our alumni and university partners.
 We needed a tool that was valid across a professionals’ career and would offer data that would be useful for career decision making, leadership development, innovation and entrepreneurship.

-We embedded F4S into our curriculum--integrating it into 1) a new sub major for innovation, 2) corporate training programs for our alumni, 3) our Techcelerator--a pre-accelerator for deep tech prototyping and 4) our Female Founder Mentoring Program.
+We embedded Marlee into our curriculum--integrating it into 1) a new sub major for innovation, 2) corporate training programs for our alumni, 3) our Techcelerator--a pre-accelerator for deep tech prototyping and 4) our Female Founder Mentoring Program.

 Our mission is to 1) develop leaders who are job ready for developing the deep tech solutions of the future, 2) researchers who can combine technical, innovative, and enterprising mindsets for commercialization activities, and 3) leaders and founders who can lead change and deep tech innovation.

-F4S gave us the ability to offer our leaders a tool and the insights that enables them to increase their innovation, commercialisation, and venture startup capabilities.
+Marlee gave us the ability to offer our leaders a tool and the insights that enables them to increase their innovation, commercialisation, and venture startup capabilities.

 We were able to implement coaching into the classroom delivery which amplified the results and the insights.
 The leaders walked away with an appreciation of the power of mindsets and how they can enable individual and team performance.